Table of Contents

 Different operating systems come with different terminals and different

-shells pre-installed, but most common shell out there is certainly
+shells pre-installed, but the most common shell out there is certainly

 Before we go any deeper, let’s open a terminal!
 The way you do this however depends on your operating system.